RaulGF92/TransmissionREST/README.md

 > npm upgrade

 then you only need run the main program using the next command:
-> node index.js
+> npm start

-*Remember this is a ALFA!!.
-You must change the server varible on index.js using your transmission server info*
+Remember this Server make a comunication with a transmission server, so you must change server data on properties file.
+If you don't change for defect the server gonna connect with a teorical server in the localhost (See config the server).

 # Config the server
 The REST server starting using the default properties of the file ''properties.json''.
 The properties file is in the main path and hav some variables: